Heym’s Hymn

 Photo: Kristin Schmidt / Illustration: Ines Eisinger (Bikini Kommando)

-Stefan Heym was one of the most important German writers of the 20th century.
-Born in Chemnitz, he fled the Nazis in 1933 and moved to the GDR in 1952.
-In 1994, he became chairman of the German Bundestag by seniority.
-This weekend is dedicated to his life and work.
-Those unfamiliar with Heym can get a feel for his writing at the readings on Friday.
-A dinner on Saturday will feature some of Heym’s favourite dishes.
-To accompany the meal, we will hear from those who knew Heym and about their experiences with the writer.
-On Sunday, a matinee with contemporary witnesses will focus on his books and what we can learn from him and his work for our shared coexistence in European society.
+Stefan Heym was one of the most important writers of the 20th century.
+Born in Chemnitz, he fled from the Nazis in 1933 and came to the GDR in 1952.
+In 1994, he became the oldest member of the Bundestag.
+A weekend was dedicated to his life and work.
+Those unfamiliar with Heym were able to get to know his writing for the first time during readings on Friday.
+On Saturday, a dinner was held, serving dishes that Heym himself had enjoyed eating.
+Companions recounted their experiences with the writer.
+A matinee with contemporary witnesses on Sunday was dedicated to his books and the question of what we can learn from him and his work for living together in our European society.

 When: 12 to 14 September 2025